Implementing innovative telehealth nutrition interventions

 Improving dietary intake in federal nutrition assistance programs

-Dr. Au’s research involves understanding how to promote healthier eating and prevent obesity through the Special Supplemental Nutrition Program for Women, Infants, and Children and the National School Lunch Program.
+nd Children and the National School Lunch Program.
 Dr. Au’s overall goal is to provide evidence-based research to support strong nutrition policies for low-income populations

-School Nutrition Related Publications
+School Nutrition-Related Publications

 • Chaney AM, Ritchie LD, Whaley SE, Tsai MM, Randel-Schreiber HR, Yepez CE, Sabatier S, Young A, Meza M, Au LE.
 Racial and Ethnic Comparisons in Satisfaction with Services Provided by the Special Supplemental Nutrition Program for Women, Infants, and Children in California.
 Nutrients, 2023; 15(2):447.
 [PubMed link]